 8. It’s not as rare as you think

 When I started being vocal about my HS, two people from my small college messaged me to say they had it too.
 I thought I was alone in my HS, but I saw these people every single day!
-HS may affect up to 4 percent of the global population.
-For context, that’s a higher percentage than people who have naturally red hair!
+HS may affect up to 2 percent of the global population.
+For context, that’s about the same percentage of people who have naturally red hair!

 9. The HS community is large and welcoming

 The first HS community I found was on Tumblr, but Facebook is bursting with HS groups too!
 These online communities are so comforting when you’re going through a rough time.
 You can choose to post about yourself or scroll through and read posts from other members.
 Sometimes, just knowing you’re not alone is enough.